"Everyone dies not everyone really lives" ~ Braveheart.

 - Connect with 5 school friend you haven’t seen or heard of since leaving school.
 Try Facebook, Twitter or LinkedIn.

-- Take a walk and then make walking a habit.
+- Take a 30 minute walk and then make walking a habit - at least 3 times a week.

-- Start lifting weights - go to the gym or do it at home.
-It's the battle against becoming feeble and puny.
+- Start strength training - lifting weights, bodyweight exercises, go to the gym or do it at home.
+It's the way to win the battle against becoming feeble and puny.

-Good luck, take care and if you have any other ideas please let me know.
+Good luck, take care and if you have any other ideas please post them in the "Leave a Reply" below.